Graduate Health Education 6-12 Teacher Certification Program

 Program of Study

-The program is approved by the Alabama State Department of Education (ALSDE) and the National Council for Accreditation of Teacher Education (NCATE).
+The program is approved by the Alabama State Department of Education (ALSDE) and the Council for the Accreditation of Educator Preparation (CAEP).
 Students are educated and trained to teach health as a subject, implement school health education programs, promote a healthy school environment, and develop school and community partnerships.
 Course work includes a variety of curriculum and teaching, professional studies, technology, and teaching field courses.
 Teaching field course work addresses issues related to substance abuse prevention, nutrition and weight control, disease prevention, and other pertinent health issues.
 The program of study also provides experiences that introduce and advance student participation in basic research related to the field of health education.

 Who Should Apply